akkuvardani/akankshavardani.github.io/_pages/about.md

 excerpt: "Fifth year Economics PhD Student"
 ---

 Hello !
 I am an Economics PhD candidate at Columbia University.

-I am [NBER Gender in the Economy Fellow](https://www.nber.org/programs-projects/projects-and-centers/gender-economy/gender-economy-fellows) for academic year 2023-2024.
-I received my bachelor’s degree in Economics from Delhi University in 2016 and my master’s degree in Economics from Delhi School of Economics in 2018.

 My primary areas of research are Development Economics, Public Economics, and Economics of Family and Gender.
+I was a NBER Gender in the Economy Fellow for 2023-2024.

+Before Columbia, I received my bachelor’s degree in Economics from Delhi University in 2016 and my master’s degree in Economics from Delhi School of Economics in 2018.

+I am on the 2024-2025 Job Market.